Stellar (XLM) experienced a significant 9% dump this week as the positive momentum from last week’s token burn faded away.

 Let’s take a look at the chart.

-During the week, XLM pumped from about $0.07 to close to $0.09.
+At the start of the month, XLM pumped from $0.07 to close to $0.09.
 The cryptocurrency has since experienced a correction back to around $0.075 and is now trading between its 50-day and 200-day EMAs.

 Stellar’s price spiked as a result of an unexpected token burn carried out by the Stellar Foundation.
 55 billion XLM tokens were destroyed in the burn – or around 50% of the circulating supply.

-Price was edging higher over October and has now broken some important levels.
+Price was edging higher over October and managed to break some important levels.
 Looking at the volume profile, the next resistance point should be between $0.08 and $0.083.
 If this level is broken, the next resistance levels are between $0.12 and $0.13.

-The death cross, confirmed in late July when the 20-day EMA crossed both the 50-day and 200-day EMAs to the downside, is still in effect for Stellar.
-But despite this, the market seems to be looking for new highs.
+However, the death cross, confirmed in late July when the 20-day EMA crossed both the 50-day and 200-day EMAs to the downside, is still in effect for Stellar.

 For now, enjoy the buying opportunity – just don’t forget price can be quite moody.